2024 Application open through November 5, 2023:

 1st Year Recipient

 Divine moved to Oregon from Minnesota, where she received her B.A. in History and Justice & Peace Studies from the University of St. Thomas.
 She was motivated to attend law school by her interest in civil rights and education policy reform.
 Working for the courts during and after law school cemented her desire to serve the public.
-Divine now works as a staff attorney at Legal Aid Services of Oregon.
-She specializes in assisting the elderly population with various legal issues, including protective order hearings, administrative hearings, and maintaining public benefits.
+Divine is now a staff attorney at Legal Aid Services of Oregon.
+She specializes in administrative law and public benefits issues.